-But a growing amount of research suggests that being open about wages might be good for businesses.
-One study found that secrecy around pay decreased workers’ performance; another found that transparency encouraged people to be more productive.
+But research suggests that being open about wages might be good for businesses.
+One study found that knowing how much co-workers were paid encouraged people to work harder.

 As a result, a handful of companies have decided to be honest with their employees about how much everyone earns.
-The technology company Buffer goes one step further and publishes the information online.
+The technology company Buffer goes further and publishes the information online for anyone to read.

 Would it be better if everyone’s earnings were common knowledge?

 Bring it on, say some.
 Transparency forces companies to admit their mistakes, and then fix them.
 It encourages less-confident workers to ask for more money.
 And — after the initial awkwardness — bringing everything out into the open can help to build trust between colleagues.

 What a terrible idea, respond others.
 Publishing salaries is a guaranteed way to spread chaos and resentment between co-workers in a business — and even more so between workers in different industries.
 The money you earn is a private, personal matter.
 It should stay that way.

 - When you get a job, will you be happy for people to know how much you earn?